bitbankinc/bitbank-api-docs/public-stream.md

 ## General WSS information

-- The base endpoint is: **wss://stream.bitbank.com**
+- The base endpoint is: **wss://stream.bitbank.cc**
-- A single connection to **stream.bitbank.com** is only valid for 24 hours; expect to be disconnected at the 24 hour mark
+- A single connection to **stream.bitbank.cc** is only valid for 24 hours; expect to be disconnected at the 24 hour mark

 ## General endpoints